punchagan/expense-tracker/README.md

 - Newly "scraped" entries are highlighted as to-be-reviewed in the UI.
 Entries need to be manually marked as reviewed as scrapers could just be automated jobs, for instance.

-### Ideas to be implemented

-- Automatically add or suggest categories for transactions based on history and some NLP/ML on the details available for a transaction.

-- Full text search in details/remarks/name/bank/etc